 It tends to make clients think you’re not being attentive to them, so why should they expect you to be attentive to their work?

 Responding to emails prompty is part of providing good customer service.
 It’s especially important in niche industries with strict deadlines.
+This shows that you have good communication skills.

 5. Successful proofreaders never give up